ajmcf52/chitchat/dev_notes/diary.md

 With that being my intent over the next few days, this will put me in the position to charge into the weekend, full-steam ahead with a more focused idea of what tasks need to be completed and in what order I shall choose to complete them.

 Until next time.

+---

+## Room Select Panel Looking Clean...

+### Thursday, August 11th 4:36PM PST

+---

+Title says it all.
+Feeling pretty dead.
+Was hammering pretty good today to get **RoomSelectPanel.java** looking tight.
+Very happy with how it looks.

+_Features/Notes_:

+-   Completed the _GridBagLayout_ to a satisfactory degree.
+Format, layout and spacing are all looking really nice.
+-   Row selection and deselection enabled & synchronized with "Join" button (button enables when row is selected and vice versa)
+-   Model is verified to be showing data.

+Today involved a lot of Googling and solving of a bunch of small tiny issues.
+It was definitely frustrating at times, particularly in trying to pinpoint the correct words to feed into the search engine that would give me the results I was looking for with all the particular issues I was solving, such as:

+-   enabling row selection while disabling cell selection and cell editability
+-   getting the table data to actually show up
+-   enabling table grid lines
+-   adding deselect & select capabilities, such that when either the containing panel (i.e., NOT the table or any buttons), OR a non-row within the table was clicked, any selected row would deselect.
+-   pairing the select/deselect capability with enabling on/off of the "Join" button.
+-   Getting GridBagLayout to play nicely, particularly with grouping "Refresh" and "Join" next to each other in the bottom-right corner with "Back" alone in the bottom-left.

+Overall a fun little coding session.
+Was initially only going to code for 90 minutes, but I told myself I wouldn't leave the coffee shop until I was satisfied with the panel I was working on.
+So I stayed an extra hour and got it done.
+Feelsgoodman.

+**Next Time...**

+We'll look at getting some real data into the table (i.e., Alice's room data).
+Depending on how long this takes us with background processes needing to be taken care of, we will shift our focus to programming the entry of Bob into Alice's room.